More About CHEF_MEG

 Perfect snack for school lunches, after school or work snacks, or as a side dish with meals.

-Sweet and crunchy, you'll never believe these chips were made in the microwave.
+You'll never believe these sweet and crunchy chips were made in the microwave.
 They'll become your new favorite savory snack.

 This hearty yet better-for-you dinner is perfect for a camping trip, a cookout with friends, or just dinner on a Wednesday night.